 It bares repeating, the ONLY relationship we are ever having is the relationship we are having with ourselves, within ourselves.
 Every external relationship only draws to the surface the beliefs we hold about ourselves.
 This is important to understand.

 Today, loneliness is an epidemic.
-So many, so lonely who are looking love, but looking in all the wrong places.
-Looking “out” is “EGO.”
-Looking “within” find rest in the “essence” of who and what we are – complete, whole, sufficient.
+So many, sooooooo lonely, who are looking for love, but looking longingly in all the wrong places . . . in the eyes of another.
+Looking “out” is a wounded “EGO.”
+Looking “within” we find ourselves and the “essence” of who and what we are – complete, whole, sufficient.

-Writings on the subject of love and relationships of course, appeal to our delicate egos and our conditioned understanding of society’s underdeveloped concept of love and relationships, but ultimately steer us further and further from even the hope of ever experiencing truly unconditional AUTHENTIC LOVE.
+Writings on the subject of love and relationships of course, appeal to our conditioned understanding of society’s underdeveloped concept of love and relationships, but ultimately steer us further and further from even the hope of ever experiencing truly unconditional, AUTHENTIC LOVE.

 Though well intentioned, many, arguably most “experts,” don’t know the first thing about relationships, because they’re pushing a worn-out narrative, we’ve all known forever.
 “You’ll eventually find The One, and then you’ll be happy.”